 Anywhere that your business’s NAP appears online is considered a citation and can give your local SEO a boost.

 There are hundreds, if not thousands, of local citation sites out there, some focusing on particular areas or industries.
-Therefore, it’s important whoever is doing your citation building has a great understanding of your business, your location, and your industry in order to get you on the key ones first.
+Therefore, it’s important for whoever is doing your citation building, whether it’s a local citation building service or just you, has a great understanding of your business, your location, and your industry in order to get you on the key ones first.

 8. Managing Local Citations